You’re about to learn how to dispute a charge off from a consumer credit report.

-If you don’t find any violations, then your last resort is to request your payment history from your lender.
+If you don’t find any violations, then your last resort is to request the account’s payment history from the lender.

-Review their statements against your bank statements.
+Review their statements against the bank statements showing payments made.
 If they made any clerical issues, then you have grounds for disputing.

 This happens more often than you would think.

-You can also recheck your reports after you request the lender's documentation.
-Sometimes they inadvertently update your account and cause an FCRA violation.
+You can also recheck the credit reports after you request the lender’s documentation.
+Sometimes they inadvertently update the account which could result in an FCRA violation.

 If you still don’t find any violations or inaccuracies, then stop disputing.
 The account is accurate, verifiable, and timely.
 It cannot be legally removed.